Media Blasting Equipment

 Tumble blasting systems remove rust and scale, remove hard to reach burrs, produce either bright or dull texture finishes and prepare a surface for bonding.
 The process is very simple: load the parts, set the timer and, at the end of the cycle, open the trap door to unload the parts, which drop onto a sloped ramp and discharge into a tote pan.

 Sandblast cabinets can perform such operations as scaling and rust removal, deburring, frosting, and surface preparation for coating.
-Sandblasting cabinets are offered in three styles – standard, split-level and portable.
+Sandblasting cabinets are offered in two basic styles – standard and split-level.
 The standard cabinets have door openings on the side as well as a large opening in the front.
 The split-level style is hinged in the center; the entire top half opens to give access to the work stage, somewhat like a clamshell.
 This has an advantage when handling large heavy parts.
-Portable units provide an economical and practical sandblasting option, featuring remote control operation.

 Kramer offers two basic types of blast systems.
 The suction machine, also known as a siphon, is most commonly used for light production and general-purpose cleanup.
 In this type of sand blaster unit, air passes through the gun, creating a siphon action that sucks up abrasive and delivers it to the nozzle where it is propelled out to the target.

 The second type of unit is a direct pressure machine.
 In this type of unit, the abrasive is held in a pressurized vessel and is pushed from behind, out of the nozzle and onto the target.
 Air is used to push the abrasive at a much higher flow rate than the suction system.
 Most jobs will be finished 30 to 50% faster in a pressure blaster.
 Pressure blasters also have the advantage of allowing much lower pressures to be used for delicate jobs.